TiagoMJFlores/tiagomjflores.github.io/_appstore/walkzone.md

 and the second largest in the world, had a total of 10,340 team entries.
 Using the design and business plan of the initial prototype Walk Zone app (at the time called the Hike Zone) I reached the group of semi-finalists group that had only 300 teams.

-From a business point of view the purpose of the app was to create a habit of daily use through a component of variability and good experience of use and use this as leverage to create a platform where our team could sell geolocalized advertising.
+From a business point of view the purpose of the app was to create a habit of daily use through a component of variability and good user experience and use this as leverage to create a platform where our team could sell geolocalized advertising.
 We also sought to provide an opportunity for companies to do content marking through the distribution of augmented reality contents.

 ## App Features